goldford/goldford.github.io/_pages/about.md

 ---

 Nice to meet you.
 I'm a <b>PhD Candidate</b> at the University of British Columbia in the <b>[Global Ocean Modelling Lab](https://oceans.ubc.ca/villy-christensen/)</b>
 .
-I am also currently senior marine spatial planning officer with Fisheries and Oceans Canada.
+I am also a senior scientist / integrated oceans management advisor with Fisheries and Oceans Canada.

 At the UBC Institute for Oceans and Fisheries I have been developing spatially resolved end-to-end marine ecosystem simulation models.
 These models support scientific research (hypothesis evaluation) and management or policy.